olgakiramari/cybersecurity-learning-journal/week1/linux.md

 # Linux Practice — Week 1

+## Overview
+This week I focused on building basic Linux command-line skills using macOS terminal.

 ## What I practiced
 I learned and practiced basic Linux terminal commands using the macOS terminal.